KDAB/hotspot/README.md

 ## Screenshots

-Here are some screenshots showing some of the hotspot features in action:
+Here are some screenshots showing the most important features of hotspot in action:

 ![hotspot summary page](screenshots/summary.png?raw=true "hotspot summary page")